 Doug Cunnington’s Keyword Golden Ratio (KGR) is a great method to simplify selection and validate keywords that you can rank for.
 It helps you develop content on rankable topics that are in demand.

 What is KGR

-The objective is to find keywords that meet the KGR maximum ratio.
+The objective is to find keywords that are below the KGR maximum value of .25 when you divide the searches with the keyword in the title, by the number of monthly searches.
 These keywords are in-demand but underserved.
 KGR works on the idea that keywords in a post title are a very strong ranking and competitive signal.

 A good KGR keyword has two main characteristics:

 - A quotient of .25 when you divide the number of posts with your keyword in the title by searches per month for that keyword.

 Let’s take a look at the simple process in detail.

 There are only 2 steps steps to finding good KGR keywords.

 1) Find topical longtail keywords